stateright/stateright/README.md

 cargo run --release --example 2pc check 3
 # Paxos cluster (fixed size of 3) with 4 puts and 2 gets, all concurrent.
 cargo run --release --example paxos check 4 2
-# Single-copy register with 4 puts and 2 gets, all concurrent.
+# Single-copy register with 3 puts and 2 gets, all concurrent.
-cargo run --release --example single-copy-register 4 2
+cargo run --release --example single-copy-register check 3 2
+# Linearizable distributed register with 2 puts and 1 get, all concurrent.
+cargo run --release --example linearizable-register check 2 2
 ```

 To interactively explore a model's state space in a web browser UI, run: